a Member of the Garden Club Federation of Pennsylvania

 Since the turn of the century, club members have continued to reach out to the community.

 By preserving the horticulture heritage of the early Moravian settlers, the Miller’s House Garden has flourished and has won many local, state, and national civic achievement awards; added in 2011 was the 1810 Heckewelder House Garden, home of the renowned Bach Choir.
+Starting in 2019 the Millers Garden volunteers will meet on Tuesdays, from April through October, per the schedule found at this link.
+(The schedule is a one page PDF file.)

 Our Horticulture Therapy program brings the joy of gardening and flower design to those members of our community residing in assisted living housing.
 Bimonthly hosting of horticulture therapy sessions held at Cedarbrook Nursing Home in Fountain Hill has been a favorite activity for decades among club members and Cedarbrook residents; this service has been repeatedly recognized by GCFP - in 2017, this program was commemorated by NGC with 1st place national recognition.
 The club has expanded this program to a second Cedarbrook location.